Filming Protocols of the International Seabed Authority

 • Members of the media must take responsibility for ensuring that their conduct and that of their camera, sound persons and any ancillary staff complies with this protocol.

-• Recorded interviews with ISA Council and Assembly Members/Observers may take place in the Jamaica Conference Centre or at the Secretariat, only after the express permission of the interviewee and in coordination with the Communications Unit.
+• Recorded interviews with members or the observers of the Council and the Assembly of the Authority may take place in the JCC or at the Secretariat only after the express permission of the interviewee and in coordination with the Communications Unit.

 Security and safety

-• Despite any other provision in this protocol, interviewing, filming or photography in parts of the Conference Centre may be limited, with the approval or under the authority of the Communications Unit, for the purposes of security or safety.
+• Despite any other provision in this protocol, interviewing, filming or photography in parts of the JCC may be limited, with the approval or under the authority of the Communications Unit, for the purposes of security or safety.

 • Cameras, microphones or other items or equipment must never be placed so as to block the progress of delegates along a corridor or across a foyer.